 Lake Crescent Lodge, in Olympic National Park and Forest, is nestled among the giant fir and hemlock trees on the shores of beautiful Lake Crescent, Built in 1915, Lake Crescent Lodge is a charming turn-of-the-century resort with an antique-furnished lobby, large stone fireplace, cozy sun porch, and stunning sunsets over the lake.
 There is no Wi-Fi in guest rooms, limited Wi-Fi in the lobby, and limited cell service.

 Lake Quinault Lodge, in Olympic National Park and Forest, is a grand and rustic lodge built in 1926.
 Visitors can unwind in front of the majestic fireplace, dine in the historic Roosevelt Dining Room, curl up with a good book by the lake, paddleboard or fish, or venture deep into the temperate rainforest and enjoy the cool shade of the giant trees.
-There is limited Wi-Fi and cell service in guest rooms.
+Guest rooms have limited Wi-Fi and cell service.

 Log Cabin Resort, in Olympic National Park and Forest, offers a variety of accommodations including Lakeside Chalets, Comfortable Lodge Rooms, Camper Cabins, Rustic Cabins, Camping Log Cabins, as well as Full hook-up RV sites and tent camping sites.
 Guests can enjoy a variety of boat rentals including paddle boats, stand up paddleboards, canoes and kayaks; bike rentals, hiking and more.
 There is no Wi-Fi in guest rooms or lobby and limited cell service.